 Jump to navigation

-Non-Emergent Medical Transportation (NEMT) is transportation for to and from covered non-emergency medical appointments or services, and is only available when a Health First Colorado (Colorado's Medicaid Program) member has no other means of transportation.
+Non-Emergent Medical Transportation (NEMT) is transportation to and from covered non-emergency medical appointments or services, and is only available when a Health First Colorado (Colorado's Medicaid Program) member has no other means of transportation.
 NEMT services are coordinated by a State Designated Entity (SDE).
-There are three types of SDEs throughout Colorado:
+Colorado has three types of SDEs:

 Note: Child Health Plan Plus (CHP+) is not a Health First Colorado program and, therefore, is not eligibility for NEMT services.

 Transportation to and from Health First Colorado covered non-emergency medical appointments or services when a member has no other means of transportation.
 Types of transportation available vary by location and may include:

 Meals and lodging may be covered under NEMT.
 Transportation, meals and lodging for an escort to accompany an at-risk adult or child may also be covered.

 Transportation anywhere other than a covered Health First Colorado medical appointment or service with an authorized Health First Colorado provider.

 If you live in the following counties, contact Veyo at 855-264-6368